Updated January 2023

 How to get the automatic Exceptional Entry Permit?

-- Enter verification code, then click on submit.
+- enter the verification code, then click on submit

-- Exceptional entry permit will automatically generate for you to print.
+- exceptional entry permit will automatically be generated for you to print

 How much is the fee for Exceptional Entry Permit service?